MichalDulemba/UdacitySelfdrivingCarNanoDegree/term2/p5 - MPC controller/README.md

 5) I used method of "zeroing" position of the car suggested in the project walkthrough video.
 6) As suggested in one of the forum threads I used (y0-f0) instead of (f0-y0).
 7) There is no real way to tell, what is the acceleration of the car (throttle is just some weird approximation).
+8) Car drives a little bit aggresive but safe and reaches top speed of over 100mph.